atsaloli/cf3-tutorial/source/100-060-CFEngine_Components-0532-add-ons.md

 : Policy deployment tool - designed to run on the Policy Server and safely deploy policy from upstream locations to a directory on the Policy Server for distribution to clients.

 **cf-profile**
-: Measures how long your code takes to run so you can make it blazing fast.
+: Measures how long your code takes to run so you can keep CFEngine agent runs blazing fast.

 **cf-remote**
 : Tooling to deploy CFEngine on remote hosts.